-If you have aspirations of omnichannel product distribution that enables your customers to buy wherever and whenever they like, Amazon should be a foundational element of your strategy.
+If you have aspirations of multichannel distribution that enables your customers to buy wherever they like, Amazon should be a large part of your strategy.

 And if you want to win on Amazon, it all starts with your Amazon listing.